This post was written by Trey Smith, the Library of Congress 2015-16 Science Teacher in Residence.

 Scientific investigations with plants are a staple in elementary school classrooms.
 Young learners study plant structures and functions, what plants need to grow, how plants reproduce and pass on genetic information, and how matter and energy move in ecosystems.
 As they learn core scientific ideas, students should simultaneously engage in the practices of scientists.
 Historic photographs can serve as windows into planning and carrying out scientific investigations.

 Introduce a unit on plants and conducting scientific investigations using three photographs from the Tuskegee Institute (now Tuskegee University) from 1942.
-The photographs show one Tuskegee student, a second student, and both students in a greenhouse.
+The photographs show one Tuskegee student, and two students in a greenhouse.

 When I shared these photographs with fourth graders who were about to study plants, I modified the Library’s Primary Source Analysis Tool to include the sentence stems “I see,” “I think,” and “I wonder” to support the young learners in organizing their analyses.